What is cyber warfare?

 The answer to this question, if we use the definition found in the dictionary, is a resounding yes.
-Just like most Western nations, there are a number of daily cyber attacks against government organisations and enterprises too.
+Just like most Western nations, there are several daily cyber attacks against government organisations and enterprises too.
 However, are we engaged in a cyber war?
 Not according to the 'clear and unambiguous' attribution requirement.

 What weapons are used in cyber war?

 The tools of destruction used in cyber attacks do bear some resemblance to weapons commonly used in other criminal attacks, in that they incur the same effect.

-For example, botnets that exist to launch distributed denial of service (DDoS) attacks can target critical services and cripple entities digitally, or may even serve as a diversion from other malicious cyber activities, such as attempts to infiltrate the network.
-Spear phishing and social engineering, too, are techniques also deployed in order to get cyber criminals closer to the targeted systems.
+For example, botnets that exist to launch distributed denial of service (DDoS) attacks can target critical services and cripple entities digitally or may even serve as a diversion from other malicious cyber activities, such as attempts to infiltrate the network.
+Spear phishing and social engineering, too, are techniques also deployed to get cyber criminals closer to the targeted systems.
 Threats from the inside pose a significant risk for organisations hoping to safeguard their systems against intruders, though are highly potent as far as hackers are concerned, allowing hackers to directly expose a network to a threat, or allow a group to steal sensitive data.

 One useful example of how multiple layers of attack can be used to great effect is Stuxnet, which was first encountered ten years ago.
 An employee situated inside an Iranian nuclear power site inserted a USB stick embedded with the Stuxnet worm, either knowingly or unknowingly, into an air-gapped system.
 Exploiting multiple zero-day exploits, this malware searched for specific software running centrifuges, and commanded them to spin dangerously fast and then slow for a period of months without being detected.
 These centrifuges eventually broke and more than 1,000 machines were rendered useless.